 Following parameters can be considered as stability criteria:

 These criteria are significant only if the athlete participates in competitions quite often.
-There are not informative if, for example, the athlete competes once a month; but they provide significant information if there are weekly competitions, which is typical for the competitive period of high performance athletes.
+There are not informative if, for example, the athlete competes once a month; but they provide significant information if there are weekly competitions, which is typical for the competitive period of high-performance athletes.

 Since criteria of progress and the stability of athletic shape are characterized by different relations, the relationships between them are not uniform.
 The total number of competitions in a one big training cycle is usually correlated positively with the increment and absolute level of performance.
 However, the number of important competitions often has a negative correlation with these parameters.
-It is important to remember that the state of athletic shape can be determined only when all combination of criteria are used to evaluate separate characteristics of athlete's preparedness along with specialized methods of functional control (medical, biological, psychological).
+It is important to remember that the state of athletic shape can be determined only when all combination of criteria is used to evaluate separate characteristics of athlete's preparedness along with specialized methods of functional control (medical, biological, psychological).

 Phases of Athletic Shape Development Recent evidence suggests that the process of athletic shape development has some different phases called acquisition, retention (or relative stabilization) and temporary loss of athletic shape (figure 1).

 The first phase is the phase of the formation and improvement of conditions that are the basis of the state of athletic shape, and the first phase concludes with an integral system of specific components.
-At this stage the general level of athlete's body's functional abilities are increased together with a multilateral development of his/her physical and mental qualities, and the formation and perfection of necessary motor skills.
+At this stage the general level of athlete's body's functional abilities is increased together with a multilateral development of his/her physical and mental qualities, and the formation and perfection of necessary motor skills.
 It seems reasonable to assume that performance levels due to athletic shape depend firstly on the quality of its foundation.

 The second phase is characterized by relative stabilization of athletic shape as a system of components providing (ensuring) optimal readiness for sporting performances.
 Total restructuring of these components in a given phase is not possible, because this will lead to loss of athletic shape.
 However, with a process of athletic shape stabilization there is a further perfection of all those factors, which are important for high sporting performances.
 That is why results grow in limits, which the regularities of the given athletic shape allow.